riverfr0zen/sketches/README.md

 ## Simple Color Model

-The model will return a color as HSV values.
-The color will be calculated as below:
+The model will return a color calculated as below:

 The color model will select the emotion(s) with the highest score in the text analysis.